dhmunro/dudley/README.md

 - suffixes can be used to indicate two or more length differences.

 If any dimension length is zero, the variable has no data, takes no space, and does not advance the current address.

-If any dimension length is negative, it is removed from the dimension list, reducing the number of dimensions of the array.
 This happens before any + or - increment or decrement suffix is computed.

+If any dimension length is negative, by default it is removed from the dimension list, reducing the number of dimensions of the array.
+Again, this happens before any + or - increment or decrement suffix is computed.

+An alternative behavior for a negative dimension length is to treat it as equivalent to zero dimension length - namely, the variable will have no data and not advance the current address.
+You trigger this alternative treatment with a ? suffix after the parameter name (before any + or - suffixes).

+For example:

+    x = f8(JMAX, IMAX)
+    y = f8(JMAX?, IMAX)
+    rho = f8(JMAX-, IMAX-)
+    unu = f8(NGROUP, JMAX-, IMAX-)

+declares x and y to be 2D arrays (IMAX consecutive f8 values repeated JMAX times). rho to be a 2D array with one fewer item in each row and column, and unu to be a 3D array consisting of NGROUP repeats of 2D arrays shaped like rho.
+This kind of pattern would be useful in a simulation where x and y were 2D mesh coordinates, and rho and unu were scalar and NGROUP array values, respectively, associated with each zone in that mesh.
+IMAX, JMAX, and NGROUP could be parameters stored in each file describe by this layout.
+Now the code may have a mode in which it does not use the unu variable at all.
+Setting NGROUP to be 0 has the effect of removing the unu variable from the file entirely - so you don't need a second Dudley layout to describe this mode of operation.
+Furthermore, the code may have a 1D mode in which there is no y coordinate at all, and the JMAX dimension is missing from all the other variables:

+    x = f8(IMAX)
+    rho = f8(IMAX-)
+    unu = f8(NGROUP, IMAX-)

+Setting JMAX to -1 will make the original layout description identical to this 1D description, so once again, a single Dudley layout can describe both the 2D and 1D modes of code operation.

 ## Data types and typedefs